CrewAI + Veto

-Role-based authorization for multi-agent systems.
-Each crew member operates within defined boundaries, preventing unauthorized actions across your agent teams.
+Role-based authorization for CrewAI multi-agent systems.
+Each crew member operates within defined boundaries.
+Prevent privilege escalation through delegation, enforce per-role tool access, and audit every action across your agent teams.

 def read_documents(query: str) -> str: